Vegan Pesto Sauce

 Notes

 This pesto will be spoonable.
-Each time I use it, depending on how I use it, I add olive oil to thin it out!
+Depending on how I use it, I add olive oil to thin it out each time!

 Nutrition